You are using an outdated browser. Please upgrade your browser to improve your experience.

 PATH Camps and Academies

 Preparing Alaskans for Training in Health (PATH) is a collection of camps and academies designed to encourage students to consider healthcare professions.
 Camps are aimed at students ages 15-19, while academies are for adults and youth who are not currently enrolled in school.
 Each event has a distinct theme.
+All Camps are free.
+Students will be assigned to the camp closest to their home.

 Allied Health Camps and Academies explore the various professions included in allied health (broadly defined as all healthcare professionals aside from doctors and nurses).
 Students may receive CPR, First Aid, Mental Health First Aid, Blood Bourne Pathogen and Emergency Trauma Technician certifications.